taism-ap/hw-6-1-python-draw-line-ramgoenka532/README.md

 ## Drawing a Line
 For homework, you are asked to create a python program to draw a line using the algorithm you developed in class.
 The progression will be as follows:
-1. A program called draw_horizontal_line.py that should have:
+- [ ] A program called draw_horizontal_line.py which will draw a single horizontal line.
+This will be the basis of the rest of the programs; it should have:
    * a function that creates the image/canvas
    * a function that can take parameters for drawing the line, i.e.